 This contribution presents a conditional in-loop filtering method.
 It is developed from the prior contribution JVET-U0068.
 The proposed CNN-architecture is conditioned on an auxiliary parameter based on QP, leading to a unified model to handle different quality levels.
 To better capture local characteristics of an image, the proposed technique enables an adaptive selection of the auxiliary parameter at block level and slice level.
 Compared with VTM-11.0, the proposed method reportedly shows on average {8.65%, 21.33%, 22.09%}, {11.40%, 23.66%, 22.60%}, and {10.85%, 22.42%, 21.23%} BD-rate reductions for {Y, Cb, Cr}, under AI, RA, and LDB configurations, respectively.

-In comparison to the contribution V0100, local QP is used in the network.
+In comparison to the contribution JVET-V0100, local QP is used in the network.
 Only one model for different QPs.

 Further study recommended, proponents think it would be premature including this in EE